← Back to 史記

 穿

-In Gong Gong's second year, Zhao Chuan of Jin assassinated his lord Duke Ling.
+In Duke Gong's second year, Zhao Chuan of Jin assassinated his lord Duke Ling.
 In the third year, King Zhuang of Chu was strong.
 He marched north with troops to Luo and inquired about the Zhou tripod.
-Gong Gong ruled for five years and died.
+Duke Gong ruled for five years and died.
 His son Huan Gong was established.

 38